bentarmann/BooKeeper/README.txt

 README

-Course: cs400
-Semester: Spring 2020
-Project name: BooKeeper
+Project Name: BooKeeper

+Program Description: This program is an application for managing financial accounts and bookkeeping.
+The GUI for this application is written using JavaFX.

 Team Members:
-1. Qingqi Wu, lecture 001, qwu86@wisc.edu
+1. Qingqi Wu
-2. Alexander F Hertadi, lecture 002, hertadi@wisc.edu
+2. Alexander F Hertadi
-3. Benjamin H Tarmann, lecture 001, btarmann@wisc.edu
+3. Benjamin H Tarmann

-Which team members were on same xteam together?
-Qingqi Wu xTeam153

-Other notes or comments to the grader: